 If you are seeking a Pass Plus course primarily to reduce the cost of insurance, please check with your insurance company first (or indicate, in a comparison website that you have taken the Pass Plus course, to see how it affects the price).
 Here is the list of insurance companies offering Pass Plus discounts.

-To book your Pass Plus course with me or discuss your requirements in more detail, please complete the contact form, call me on 0798 011 1234 or message me by text, WhatsApp or from my Facebook Business Page, so I can explore your requirements in more detail.
+To book your Pass Plus course with me or discuss your requirements in more detail, please complete the contact form, call me on 0798 011 1234 or message me by text or WhatsApp, so I can explore your requirements in more detail.